datavikingr/professional-portfolio/README.md

 This tool helps me update the runic spelling of every single text in the repository-directory, as I discover better spelling for specific Old Norse words.
 I'm working with a dead language, and routinely check academic sources for newer, better spellings.
 I don't want to update each file by hand, so instead I update them all at once.

 ## Personal/gsw.sh
-A polling git helper for bash.
-I use it at work regularly and at home, to manage various repos as I build them out.
+A polling git helper/HUD for bash.
+I use it regularly at work and at home, to manage my repos as I build them out.

+## Personal/calendarstaff.js
+This is a JS script I use on my personal start/home page that displays the date in a 'Kalendar Stavar' format.
+If you read the Old Farmer's Almanac, it's directly correlated with the ecclesiatical days listed therein, but one line and does the math for me.